chrisanthropic/slim-pickins-jekyll-theme/README.md

   * edit the `_data/nav.yml` file as needed
 * Update your social links
   * edit the `_data/socials.yml` file as needed
-* For google analytics just add your google_universal_analytics ID to the _config.yml file.

 ## Deploying
 I use S3 to host my site and the [s3_website](https://github.com/laurilehmijoki/s3_website) plugin to deploy, if you don't do both of these, delete the `s3_website.yml` file and edit the deploy raketask to fit your needs.